Michele J. Gelfand

-Michele Gelfand is Professor of Psychology and affiliate of the RH Smith School of Business and is a Distinguished University Scholar Teacher at the University of Maryland, College Park.
+Michele Gelfand is the John H. Scully Professor in Cross Cultural Management and Professor of Organizational Behavior at the Stanford Graduate School of Business.
+In addition, she holds a courtesy appointment at the department of Psychology at Stanford University.
 She received her Ph.D. in Social/ Organizational Psychology from the University of Illinois, Urbana Champaign.

 Paniz Radjaee is Dr. Michele Gelfand's lab coordinator at the Graduate School of Business.
 She received his BSc in Cognitive Systems at the University of British Columbia, and her main research interests are individual and cultural differences in attitudes regarding contradictions, black and white thinking, idea polarization, ambiguity and information verification.

 Ying is a postdoctoral researcher working with Dr. Michele Gelfand on culture and norms at the Stanford Graduate School of Business.
 Prior to joining Culture Lab, Ying obtained her PhD in Social Psychology at the University of Southern California under the mentorship of Daphna Oyserman.
 Ying researches the often unexpected effects that culture and situations have on reasoning and judgment.

 Morgan is a postdoctoral researcher working with Dr. Michele Gelfand on research relating to culture, norms, diversity, and stigma at the Stanford Graduate School of Business.
 Morgan obtained her PhD in social psychology at the University of Melbourne, where she explored the behaviours and psychological processes that reinforce hierarchical gender relations.
 More broadly, Morgan is interested in how social norms are transmitted over time, vary across cultures, and affect social inequalities.